hhvm/user-documentation/guides/hack/05-functions/02-anonymous-functions.md

 echo($x); // $x is unchanged; result of 5
 ```

+If you need to mutate the reference, use the HSL `Ref` class.

 ## Type Inference

 Unlike named functions, type annotations are optional on anonymous functions.